-Housed within the GW School of Medicine and Health Sciences and tied closely with the Milken Institute School of Public Health, the Department of Physician Assistant Studies builds strong primary care and public health foundations among its students.
-With proximity to the United States Congress, the White House, and many major medical professional organizations, the Department provides a truly unique opportunity to witness the democratic process and to see its affect on health care delivery in this country.
+Housed within the Department of Physician Assistant Studies, the Physician Assistant Program builds strong primary care and public health foundations among its students.
+With proximity to the United States Congress, the White House, and many major medical professional organizations, the program provides a truly unique opportunity to witness the democratic process and to see its effect on health care delivery in this country.
+The Physician Assistant Program currently offers two educational programs that culminate in the Master of Science in Health Sciences (MSHS, the "PA" degree) or a joint MSHS/MPH with the Milken Institute School of Public Health.

 About the PA Profession